jeremyevans/aqualung/misc.md

 <h1>Developers</h1>

-<p>Starting from the 1.0 release, the primary maintainer of Aqualung
+<p>The primary maintainer of Aqualung is Jeremy Evans.
+His Git
-is Jeremy Evans.
-His Git repository of Aqualung, which started as a mirror of the SVN repository used pre-1.0, is now the official repository.</p>
+repository of Aqualung, which started as a mirror of the SVN repository used pre-1.0, is now the official repository.</p>